About the Hathern History Society

 Two audio-visual presentations have been produced, using projected images, graphics and recorded commentry from local people: "Domesday+900", in line with the national initiative to record life in Britain during 1986.
 "This is Hathern", showing life in Hathern over the last century, comparing the village in bygone times to the present day.
 These productions have been shown many times in the village, and have always attracted large audiences.

 In 2014 the History Society published “A walk round Hathern”, a booklet describing some of the more interesting buildings in the village.
-Currently in progress is “Hathern in 2012”, an audio-visual presentation using pictures taken in 2012 with voices of people involved in many village activities.
-An ongoing projrct is about framework knitting and it is hoped to identify and photograph all the remaining framework knitting shops in the village.
+Also now completed and first shown in 2018 is “Hathern in 2012”, an audio-visual presentation village activities.
+An ongoing proerct is about framework knitting aiming to identify and photograph all the remaining framework knitting shops in the village.
 The Society normally meets on the third Thursday of the month at 7pm (current venue is The Anchor), and we welcome new members.
-A member of the society has over the past year been working with other volunteers on the "Charnwood Roots" project part of a nationwide initiative to record the history of all towns and villages in England.
+2016 and 2017 a member of the society worked with other volunteers on the "Charnwood Roots" project part of a nationwide initiative to record the history of all towns and villages in England.
 This is now complete and material collected for Hathern and nearby villages will be put online.
 In 2017 the Society took part in the Heritage Festival at Beaumanor Hall, displaying the information about the enclosure of fields in 1778.
 Following this The enclosure display was for a while shown at Hathern Library.
+In 2018, this display was repeated in the Church, along with a recently found rates map of 1824 which remarkably shows the exact residence of all householders.
+Also displayed was a framework knitting machine from the early 1800s, found in bits in Hathern's own hosiery factory and now returned there following restoration aided by the Ruddington framework knitting museum.